nikitabuyevich/bootstrap-rocky-linux/README.md

 # Bootstrap / Harden Rocky Linux &middot; [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](./LICENSE)

 A bootstrapping / hardening Rocky Linux bash script.
 It is meant to be used on new systems.
+Tested on Rocky Linux 9.

 The motivation for this script is to easily serve up web servers / microservices.